eggyy1224/space_live_project/docs/backend/cursor_api_control_response_guidelines.md

 - Generated images are automatically saved to `prototype/backend/generated_images/` directory
 - Images are accessible via HTTP at `http://localhost:8000{url}` (e.g., `http://localhost:8000/generated-images/image_1234567890.png`)
 - Images are automatically broadcasted via WebSocket to connected frontends with message type `generated-image`
-- Frontend `ImageOverlay` component will display generated images for 10 seconds automatically
+- Frontend `ImageOverlay` component displays each generated image for the `duration` specified by the backend (default 10 seconds)

 ## 🎉 Best Practices for a Smooth Show! 🎉
 1.  **Always Verify Connection Status First!**
     -   Before sending any commands, especially at the start of a sequence, call `GET /api/control/status` to ensure there's an active frontend connection.
 If `active_connections` is 0, commands won't be received.